|

 According to Dr. Erlingsson, Atlantis was part of the Dogger Bank landmass which sank due to a huge flood wave around 6100 BC.
 He affirms, with "99.98 per cent certainty," that Plato would have had access to geographical data on Ireland, sourcing Timaeus and Critias (Archive.org), 360 to 347 BC, where Plato wrote that "Atlantis was an empire in the Atlantic, an island, bigger than Libya and Asia combined, where an advanced civilisation developed some 11,500 years ago".

-Excerpts from the book have been generously shared HERE.
+Excerpts from Dr. Erlingsson book are generously shared HERE.

 The full thesis is now available as a pdf via ResearchGate.